 Repeating Classes.
 Students may repeat a course in which they receive an unsatisfactory grade.
 In such a case, the record of the first attempt is not erased.
 However, in the case of undergraduate students only, the credits and quality points earned in the course with the higher grade are used to calculate the GPA.
+In the case of graduate students the course may be repeated once.
+The credits and quality points earned in the most recent course will be used to calculate the GPA.
 Course grades may be replaced only by grades for course work repeated on campus.
 When a course with a laboratory is repeated, the laboratory part also must be repeated.